lino-framework/lino/docs/releases/coming.rst

   reports with over thousand records might be better. (:doc:`/blog/2010/1116`)

 - problem of distorted pictures might be solved (:doc:`/blog/2010/1116`)

+- Lino should now start to send an email to the admins for every error.

 Upgrade instructions